-Full-time doctoral students can use room 404 and its equipment (computers, printer, scanner, etc.).
-Keys can be picked up at the secretariat (402).
-Paper and toner/cartridges can be brought to the IPS storage room - the key to the storage room should be located in the doctoral students' room or in any IPS office.
+Full-time doctoral students can use room C527 and its equipment (computers, printer, scanner, etc.).
 Full-time doctoral students should post their office hours (80 minutes per week) at the beginning of each semester.

 ADDITIONAL FUNDING OF RESEARCH

 In addition to the funding sources already mentioned, you can apply for additional research funding as a doctoral student.
 The most common options are listed below: